 How to Keep Rabbits Away from Your Tomato Plants

 What can you do to prevent these adorable, yet annoying rabbits from eating your tomato plants?
-Here are some ways that might work to keep them away.
+Here are some methods I’ve tried, and others I’ve heard great success with.

 A fence is one of the best ways to keep rabbits away from your tomato plants.
 They can’t jump very high, so if rabbits are the only animal eating your tomato plants, then you only need a short fence to do the trick.

 You can make your garden or raised bed off-limits by placing chicken wire around it.
 Make sure the bottom of the fence is sunk into the ground to prevent digging.
 Rabbits can squeeze through very small openings and burrow under fences that are not sunk into the ground.

 You can get chicken wire at your local garden center, or you may even have some laying around.
 Here is the fence I built after finding rabbits in my garden.

 - Make the fence high enough to keep rabbits out (2-3 feet)

 - Make sure the bottom of the fence is well-grounded and doesn’t have small spaces underneath that rabbits can dig below to get in

 - Don’t just use pickets, make sure to cover the bottom foot or two with chicken wire or welded wire

 Rabbits are smart and stubborn creatures, so they may try to find other ways around your fence.